Beware of Phishing Warning! Fake email messages are currently being sent to Hostpoint customer. More information

 OpenClose

-To perform the contract, to pursue our legitimate interests or comply with statutory requirements, it might be necessary to forward your personal data to the following categories of recipients: registries, registration partners, SSL providers, third-party service providers, credit reporting agencies, address management companies, debt collection agencies, communication service provider or courts and authorities.
+To perform the contract, to pursue our legitimate interests or comply with statutory requirements, it might be necessary to forward your personal data to the following categories of recipients: Group companies, contractual partners, registries, registration partners, SSL providers, third-party service providers, credit inquiry agencies, address management companies or debt collection agencies, communication service providers or courts and authorities as well as other recipients insofar as this is necessary for fulfilling the purposes described above, such as third parties as part of agency relationships (e.g. your lawyer or your bank).
 Continue

 To provide domain services, contract performance and statutory reasons require us or our registration partners to forward (personal) data to the responsible registry and make this data accessible via a WHOIS service.
 Depending on the respective top-level domain, this can include: name and complete address of domain name owner; if necessary (for legal entities or partnerships) the names of the natural persons appointed to represent the company, the complete address (incl. e-mail) of the billing and administrative contact as well as the technical contact, the data of the registration of the relevant domain name and the most recent amendment to this registration as well as the IP address of the activated DNS server.
 If you are utilizing our “Domain Privacy” or “Domain Full Privacy” services, the WHOIS entry contains in part or in full information about the corresponding service instead of the respective personal data and your contact data is not passed on to the registries.